 University of Tennessee

 “When people think of tailgating at Tennessee, the first thing that comes to mind is sailgating and the Vol Navy,” says Drew Rutherford, general manager of Tailgate Tennessee.

 Scores of boats — from million-dollar yachts to modest crafts — tie up along the Tennessee River, which runs adjacent to Neyland Stadium.
 The tradition started in the early 1960s when then Tennessee broadcaster George Mooney grew tired of game day traffic and floated his runabout along the river where he anchored outside the stadium.
-Today, expect to see boats big and small outfitted with all the tailgating essentials — flat screen TVs, grills, stereos, kegerators, bedrooms, bathrooms — you name it.
+Today, expect to see boats big and small outfitted with all the essentials for ideal game day experiences — flat screen TVs, grills, stereos, kegerators, bedrooms, bathrooms — you name it.

 On the dry side of the stadium, you’ll find a tailgating experience similar to the Quad at Alabama or the Groove at Ole Miss.
 Tailgate Tennessee consists of three acres of luxury tailgating tents where fans pull out all the stops.
 “I once saw dueling pianos at a tailgate,” says Rutherford.
 “You’ll find loads of BBQ (Western North Carolina style), ribs, and, if you’re there for the Florida game, people handing out samples of gator.”
 All washed down with an Ice Pick — sweet tea, lemonade and Tennessee whiskey.

 Those tents clear out for the Vol Walk.
 The team gathers around the Torchbearer statue and led by the marching band and cheerleaders into the stadium.
 The half-mile parade ends with the marching band turning toward campus and playing “Salute to the Hill,” a three-song melody capped by, of course, “Rocky Top."